WHAT IS ACTINIC KERATOSIS?

 Prompt treatment is important so that an isolated actinic keratosis (or keratoses) does not become cancerous.
 Treatment will vary based on several factors, including your age, medical history, how prevalent the condition is, growth characteristics of the lesion(s), location, and more.
 The most common treatments for actinic keratosis include:

-- Electrodesiccation & Curettage: a procedure which removes skin lesions by scraping the skin down to a healthy layer
+Electrodesiccation & Curettage: a procedure that removes skin lesions by scraping the skin down to a healthy layer

 If you have a suspicious or rough patch of skin on your body, contact Arizona Skin Institute in Surprise, AZ near Phoenix today.
 Our caring team will be happy to assess your concerns and review all of your treatment options to help you achieve and maintain healthy, long-term results.
 Although actinic keratosis may appear harmless, it should be treated right away to prevent skin cancer from developing.